 This type is microscopic and free floating.
 This is what gives the green or pea soup look to the water.
 Plankton algae is mandatory for a healthy pond, they are at the base of the food chain and essential for aquatic life.
 When the first warming trend starts in the spring or early summer is when the bloom starts.
 As a rule of thumb to test the health of the water, put your arm in about 18” deep, if you can see your fingers, you’re in good shape.
 Filamentous Pond Algae;

 Called string, hair, moss, or scum.
 The appearance on top of the water looks like a mat of various green colors and at times like a witches brew kind of boiling.
 Below the surface it looks like string or hair, even like sheets of cotton.
 Typically on the bottom it will be attached to dead decaying leaves or debris.
 Generally grows around the edges.
-By placing a rake on the bottom in the mass of this pond alga, twirl the rake around, as if it were spaghetti and pull it out, or just rake it out.
+By placing a rake on the bottom in the mass of this pond algae, twirl the rake around, as if it were spaghetti and pull it out, or just rake it out.
 It is a little tough to get off so stand on the strings and pull or cut it off the rake.
 As stated earlier, aquatic life feeds on pond algae so take a look for snails and other small creatures, at least replace the snails.
+Another great tool for removing algae is the Deskuzzer, toss it out, pull it in and empty.

 What Causes Pond Algae To Grow.